Impatiens glandulifera Royle

 Impatiens glandulifera Royle was first documented in the wild under its synonym Impatiens roylei Walp. on 1958-10-06 by Jean-Jacques Kariger (1925-2018) in Hautcharage (Kariger 1961: 101, Krippel & Proess 2017).
 The next record was made by Léopold Reichling (1921-2009) on 4th August 1966 in Koetschette, municipality of Rambrouch (MNHNL 2000-).

-With 7803 records of the species listed in the MNHNL-mdata online portal, the species is established in Luxembourg and widespread throughout the country’s riparian ecosystems (MNHNL, iNaturalist & GBIF 2019).
-Most of these data have been collected during systematic inventories along the main watercourses in 2006-2008 (Glesener et al. 2009) and 2013 (Pfeiffenschneider et al. 2014).
+With over 7.500 records of the species listed in the MNHNL-mdata online portal (2024), the species is established in Luxembourg and widespread throughout the country’s riparian ecosystems (MNHNL, iNaturalist & GBIF 2024).
+Most of these data have been collected during systematic inventories along the main watercourses in 2006-2008 (Glesener et al. 2009), 2013 (Pfeiffenschneider et al. 2014) and 2019.

 Spread into forest ecosystems